 For Super Soccer Saturday on September 17 all teams will play at Washburn Stadium.

 Transportation to all away games will be determined as we get closer to the season.
 Last year we set up team car pools based on lack of bussing options.
 This will be set up prior to the season starting.

 Transportation to home games and to all practices is the responsibility of the player and/or the player’s family.
 Practices and home games, however, are typically within walking distance of Washburn High School, if not at Washburn Stadium.

 Can I transport my son back home after Away games?

 Generally, no. Coaches expect the team to travel together to and from all away games.
 If there are circumstances that may require alternative transportation after a game, you will need to discuss that with the team coach.

-The soccer program also uses TeamSnap to coordinate each of the team’s rosters and schedules.
+The soccer program uses TeamSnap to coordinate each of the team’s rosters and schedules.
 Prior to the start of the season, players and their parents will be invited to join each team’s TeamSnap application.
-Most club soccer players and parents are already familiar with TeamSnap.
+Most club soccer players and parents are familiar with TeamSnap.

 Coaches and team parent managers keep players advised of any changes in the practice and game schedules, which are also published and updated in a central calendar on the Washburn soccer website.
 Each team also has a game schedule, game results, and roster published on the Washburn soccer website.